RobTillaart/HX711/README.md

 ## Support

-If you appreciate my libraries, you can support the development and maintenance:
+If you appreciate my libraries, you can support the development and maintenance.

-1. Improve the quality of the libraries by providing Pull Requests or issues.
+1. Improve the quality of the libraries by providing issues or Pull Requests.
-1. Donate hardware for testing.
+1. Donate hardware for prototyping and testing.
 1. Donate through PayPal or GitHub sponsors.

 Thank you,